CottageLabs/oarr/README.md

 You may also wish to import the data from [ROAR](http://roar.eprints.org), in which case see the [roar2doar documentation](https://github.com/CottageLabs/roar2doar)

+## Administration

+### Creating Third Party Accounts

+In order to give write access to ANY application that uses the OARR API, you will need to set up a user account for them, and obtain an API key.
+This can be done by running the following script:

+    python portality/scripts/createaccount.py

+This script takes the following arguments.

+    -n, --name - the name of the third party organisation [required] -c, --contactname - the name of the contact for the third party org [optional] -e, --contactemail - the email address of the contact for the third party org [optional] -r, --register - should the third party have write access to the register -s, --stats - should the third party have write access to the statistics -a, --admin - should the third party be allowed to store admin data in OARR

+For example, to create an account for a third party that will be able to write to the registry and to store its own admin state there, but who cannot write statistics, use a command like the following:

+    python portality/scripts/createaccount.py -n myapp -c "Contact Name" -e myapp@example.com -r -a

 ## Usage of the Core Registry